-In the case of R&I areas and activities that potentially fall in scope of both IHI and several other EU-funded initiatives, including the Health Emergency Preparedness and Response Authority (HERA) activities, calls will be launched under the initiative with the most relevant scope, composition and overall goal for the specific topic.
-Only when duly justified (e.g. pandemic outbreak), and in cases where specific complementarities between initiatives are needed, multiple initiatives can launch calls in the same thematic areas.
+In case of R&I areas and activities potentially falling in scope of IHI and several other EU-funded initiatives, including the Health Emergency Preparedness and Response Authority (HERA) activities, calls will be launched only under the initiative having the most relevant scope, composition and overall goal for the specific topic.
+Only when duly justified (e.g. by pandemics outbreak) and in cases where specific complementarities between initiatives are needed, multiple initiatives can launch calls in the same thematic areas.

-IHI will interact with other health-oriented initiatives, initially with partnerships to be created in Cluster 1 of Horizon Europe.
+IHI will interact with a series of other health-oriented initiatives, to start with other partnerships to be created in Cluster 1 of Horizon Europe.
 Annex II lists other partnerships relevant to IHI with which synergies will be encouraged.
 Interactions with the planned public-public European Partnership on Transforming Health and Care Systems (THCS) will be of particular importance as it may provide input for identification of scientific priorities, notably regarding unmet public health needs.
-Solutions proposed in the context of IHI may enable organisational innovations developed in the public-public THCS partnership.
-Organisational innovations or processes are not in scope of IHI since such innovations are solely the responsibility of health care authorities/organisations.
+Solutions proposed in the context of IHI could enable organisational innovations developed in the public-public THCS partnership.
+However, organisational innovations or processes are not in scope of IHI since such innovations are solely the responsibility of healthcare authorities/organisations7.

-The Innovative Health Initiative will complement the actions of the EU4Health Programme wherever relevant, and those of the Digital Europe Programme that will deploy digital capacities and infrastructure related to the health area.
+The Innovative Health Initiative will complement the actions of the EU4Health Programme wherever relevant, and those of the Digital Europe Programme that will deploy digital capacities and infrastructure related to health area.

-Horizon Europe has introduced the concept of missions, with cancer being one of the five mission areas that will use the full spectrum of European R&I instruments and policies to reach targets.
-The IHI will play an important role in supporting the development of innovations to prevent, faster diagnose and treat cancer and thus significantly contribute to the Europe's Beating Cancer Plan and the cancer mission.
+Horizon Europe has introduced the novelty of missions, with cancer being one of the five mission areas, that will use the full spectrum of European R&I instruments and policies to reach their targets.
+The Innovative Health Initiative will play an important role in supporting the development of innovations to prevent, faster diagnose and treat cancer and thus significantly contribute to the Europe's Beating Cancer Plan8 and the cancer mission9.
 The Plan will address cancer in a holistic way through four pillars: (1) prevention; (2) early detection; (3) diagnosis and treatment; and (4) quality of life of cancer patients and survivors.

-Furthermore, the proposed initiative may foster the concept of 'Smart Health', an area that has been identified as one of the 'strategic value chains' by a forum of industrial experts', with potential to drive EU's industrial competitiveness and promote technological sovereignty.
-Value chains are
+Furthermore, the proposed initiative may foster the concept of 'Smart Health', an area that has been identified as one of the 'strategic value chains' 10 by a forum of industrialexperts 11, with potential to drive EU's industrial competitiveness and promote technological sovereignty.
+Value chains are defined as a set of interdependent economic activities that add value around a product, process or service, involving a group of interlinked economic actors that operate across sectors and borders.
+The proposed initiative unites these features and has